MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P08-Creating-The-Networking-Layer/content.md

 }
 ```

-Since our `getPosts(...)` method performs a network call on a separate queue, a **background queue**, we need to execute our completion handler on the main queue since all UI code must execute on the main queue.
+Since our `getPosts(...)` method performs a network call on a separate queue – a **background queue** – we therefore need to execute our completion handler on the **main queue** since all UI code must execute on the main queue.

+>[info]
+> We use the **main queue** for UI-related tasks, whereas any other time-consuming tasks should run on **background queues**.
+This is done so that the UI doesn't freeze up for the user while the app is running other tasks.

 One last thing we need to do is resume the `dataTask`.
 By default, `dataTasks` are paused.
 We'll have to resume it to start the task: